 Each year, millions of Americans seek chiropractic care for injuries, spinal conditions and other ailments.
 Effective chiropractic services for our patients — including spinal manipulation and decompression therapy — can help offset many issues and provide relief from such persistent and painful conditions as sciatica.
 Chiropractic adjustments may even help some patients avoid surgery and other invasive procedures.

 Living life to the fullest can be difficult when your body aches, but our experienced team can help.
-We offer chiropractic services, sciatica pain relief, migraine relief services, herniated disc treatment and many other treatment options and procedures at all of our locations.
+We offer chiropractic services for a myriad of spinal and extremity joint disorders.
+These may range from headaches, neck pain, lower back pain, sciatica, herniated discs and spinal stenosis.
+We offer all these treatment options and procedures at all of our locations.

 During your initial consultation, we will meet to get a better understanding of your pain and develop a customized chiropractic treatment plan that is right for you.
 This may involve X-rays, CT scans and other diagnostic tests.
 We will work together — with you and your existing providers — to develop an effective treatment plan.